fungiboletus/timesync-microservice/README.md

 # timesync-microservice
-A microservice HTTP server to use with timesync
+A microservice HTTP server to use with [timesync](https://github.com/enmasseio/timesync).